srahman7/FinalProject/README.md

 List of unresolved bugs:
--sometimes the computer takes a long time to add a word or may crash -after the AI mode inputs a word the words player 1 tries to add doesn't get approved
+-sometimes the computer takes a long time to add a word or may crash -after the AI mode inputs a word there are some bugs in later turns

 Directions on how to compile and run your code: